 - Store each piece of jewelry in its own cloth bag to prevent scratching.

-- Remove your jewelry during certain activities, including whenever you:
+- Remove your jewelry during strenuous activities, like gym or construction.

-- Use caustic materials like household cleaners – or wear rubber gloves.
+- Don’t wear jewelry when you’re using caustic materials like household cleaners – or wear rubber gloves.

-- Use: Dish soap + water, ammonia, or polishing cloth.
+- Use: Dish soap + water, ammonia, or a polishing cloth.

 - Avoid: Bleach and tough scrubbing brushes

-- Use: dish soap + water or polishing cloth
+- Use: dish soap + water or a polishing cloth

 - Avoid: harsh chemicals which can strip the rhodium plating.